AristaFederal/Newsletter/docs/index.md

  </a>

-# Welcome to the Arista Federal Newsletter!
+# Welcome to the Arista Federal Newsletter for April 2025!

 We’re excited to kick off the Arista Federal Newsletter—your go-to resource for the latest Arista innovations, industry insights, and mission-driven networking solutions for Federal Agencies and System Integrators.